soumyajit4419/Deep_Learning_Projects/README.md

 This repository is a collection of different  Deep Learning projects using various library available in Keras ans Tensorflow and PyTorch to build some intresting models using Deep Learning.

-You can check  out the project and impementation related to various  Deep Learning Methods on the table below.
+You can check  out the project and implementation related to various  Deep Learning Methods on the table below.

 ## Some Beginner Projects Related To Deep Learning